abmist/s2ci/README.md

 The original data -which come from a CSV file- are imported to a non relational database -MongoDB- and converted into JSON format.

+## Main steps to create this project

+**graph.js**

+We load the data.
+In our case, we'll load the **dataset from DonorsChoose.org** and a **geojson file that we'll use to create the US map**.
+Although it is not strictly necessary for this project, we've used a *queue()* function to wait until the data is available from each api before passing on the combined data for processing (it can be handy if we change the data source).

+We add a helper function that we can use during the process to check our work with Crossfilter.js in the console.

+We carry out some transformations to clean the dataset.
+* We parse the date data type (from string to datetime objects).
+* We set all projects date days to 1 using *.setDate(1)* and we use *.getMonth() +1* for months.
+* We ensure to work with numbers, using a unary operator to coerce string representation of numbers from variables like *total_donations* or *num_donors* to number values.

+We create a Crossfilter instance and the dimensions that we'll need based on that instance.
+In our project, we'll create 17 dimensions.
+Note: The dimension for the scatter plot need two variables.

+We define data groups based on dimensions.
+In this project, 15 groups.

+We calculate the metrics (17) that we'll represent later with charts.
+Some of these metrics are calculated over dimensions and others over the total.
+Depending on the case, there can be used more than one of these metrics in the same chart.
+That's what happens with *priceLayer1*, *priceLayer2* and *priceLayer3* which represent three ranges of price in the stacked line chart.

+We calculate max and min (9), that are used in the domains of some charts such as stacked lines chart or the map, among others.

+We define date and number formats that we'll use in the titles of charts, to make them more readable.

+We make some calculations for the big number charts (like averages) and the bubble chart.

+We add a counter that shows the amount of records selected when filters are applied.

+We create the DC.js chart objects (map, charts, big numbers, data selectors and data table), which will be binded to HTML elements of  the templates (*main.html* and *detail.html*) by means of CSS ID selectors.

+We configure each individual chart passing the necessary parameters.

+After all charts, to render them, we use: `dc.renderAll();`

 ## Structure

 This site consists of **two parts** separated into different pages, **one for charts** and **the other one for a detailed data table**.